checkeverything.ch

 Critics argue:

-• Job losses in low-margin businesses
+• Possible job losses in low-margin businesses

 • Price increases in hospitality and services